Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Implications for Researchers and Designers

 \subsubsection{Design for deep engagement with data}

-Qualitative researchers worry that LLM-based tools could distance them from data rather than deepen their relationship with it, but tools can be explicitly designed to elicit deeper engagement with the data.
+Qualitative researchers worry that LLM-based tools could distance them from data rather than deepen their relationship with it, but tools can be explicitly designed to foster `closeness' with data~\cite{gilbert2002going}.
 Many qualitative researchers expressed interest in using LLMs to see their data through another lens, but found that insights and themes produced on their data are generic or repetitive.
-Tools can explore LLMs as a way to produce more unique ways of understanding their data, drawing researchers' attention to \textit{less} predictable features of the data rather than predictable ones, or helping researchers examine or challenge their existing theories with direct evidence from the data, ideally deepening researchers' understanding of the data rather than diminishing it.
+Tools can explore LLMs as a way to produce more unique ways of understanding data, drawing researchers' attention to \textit{less} predictable features of the data, as suggested by~\citet{jiang2021supporting}, or helping researchers examine or challenge their existing theories with direct evidence from the data.
+These features may even deepen researchers' understanding of the data.